Jargon Buster / Glossary

 Inclusion: inclusion encompasses broader notions of educational access than the term ‘integration’ and recognises the importance of catering for diverse needs.
 Inclusive principles highlight the importance of meeting children's individual needs, of working in partnership with pupils/carers and of involving teachers and schools in the development of more inclusive approaches.
 Inclusion assumes that the school will adapt to the child as much as the child will adapt to the school (see also integration)

-Individual Education Plan (IEP): The IEP is a planning, teaching and reviewing tool.
+Individual Support Plan (ISP): The ISP is a planning, teaching and reviewing tool.
 It is a working document for all teaching staff recording key short-term targets and strategies for an individual pupil that are different from or additional to those in place for the rest of the group or class.